-There's a dizzying selection of commercially prepared dog food for you to choose from today, and that's great news for Fido, but it can be very confusing for you!
+Dog food comes in a dizzying selection of commercially prepared formulas and flavors... and while that's great news for Fido, it can be very confusing for you!

 Feeding a healthy, balanced diet is one of the most important things you can do to make sure that your puppy, or dog, stays strong and healthy.